 FHA lending also allows you to get your entire down payment from a relative or close friend.
 The person who offers you the gift needs to write a letter stating that the money is a gift and does not need to be repaid.
 FHA loan limits were raised so this allows first-time house buyers to borrow more depending upon which county they are purchasing a home in.

 Fannie Mae Eligibility

-Financing guaranteed by Fannie Mae are generally not as forgiving on their credit and down payment standards as FHA loans.
+Financing guaranteed by Fannie Mae are generally not as forgiving on their credit and down payment standards as FHA financing.
 That is the reason that many first-time home buyers with limited credit and down payment go with FHA loans.

 Fannie Mae generally requires a minimum FICO of 620 to get a fixed-rate mortgage.
 If you want an adjustable-rate mortgage, you need to have a 640-credit score.